 - Repeat with remaining dough.

-To freeze this cookie dough, simple form it into balls and stick them in a single layer in a zipper-topped bag or an airtight freezer-safe container and freeze.
+- To freeze this cookie dough, simple form it into balls and stick them in a single layer in a zipper-topped bag or an airtight freezer-safe container and freeze.
 Place the frozen cookie dough balls on your baking-mat-lined baking sheet and bake at 350 degrees for 10-12 minutes.
 Hot cookies on demand will change your life!
+These freeze very well.
+I normally make a double batch and freeze half.

 - Category: Cookies